Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/concatenate.md

 | 1 | s | First text argument |
 | 2 | s | Second text argument |

-In case there are multiple contributions to building the text, then this variant is recommended:
+In case there are multiple contributions to building the text, this variant is recommended:

 | # | Type | Description |